tylermercer/personal-website/src/en/posts/faith/explicability-agency-and-forgiveness.md

 One common argument against free will is the idea that everything a person does can be explained by some cause or causes external to that person.
 If I eat, it is because I am hungry.
 If I drive cautiously, it is because I have learned through my past experiences to do so.
+Therefore, some assert, _all_ human actions were bound to happen as a result of the external forces that led to those behaviors (an idea known as _determinism_).

 The behaviorism school of psychological thought, popularized in the early 1900's, leads many to this position.
 The influential behaviorist B. F. Skinner